The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 Disjunction-introduction says that a disjunction is a logical consequence of either of its disjuncts.
 Disjunction-elimination is a little less straightforward, since it is stated in terms of deductions.
 It says that given logical deductions of a conclusion from each of the disjuncts of a disjunction, the conclusion is a logical consequence of the disjunction.

-The Capacity to recognize Logical Consequence
+The Capacity to Recognize Logical Consequence

 Now it is possible to get a little clearer on the hypothesis about logic from evolutionary psychology.
 The idea is that human beings naturally develop the capacity to recognize consequence and incompatibility in certain contexts or domains, such as "domain of social morality."
 The capacity for logical deduction itself, however, is not something human beings naturally develop.
+This is something most human beings can learn if they put in the time and effort, but it is not something they acquire naturally as they mature in the way, say, they get their adult teeth.

 An Alternative Explanation of the Observed Results